GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Experimental Evaluations

 In Table~\ref{tab:main-results-clip}, we also compare our \method with LLM-OPT~\citep{llm-opt}.
-Even our vanilla prompting method (without guidance) is on average $1.4\%$ better than LLM-OPT.
-This highlights that our meta-prompt is better suited to the task of prompt search.
-Our meta-prompt consists of task-specific and long-term knowledge of the LLM's responses about what it has generated in all the previous iterations, whereas, LLM-OPT's prompt does not contain long-term dependencies.
-Furthermore, we are providing the absolute accuracy associated with each of the in-context examples, which helps the LLM with fine-grained knowledge about the effectiveness of the prompt.
-On the other hand, the prompt used by~LLM-OPT~\citep{llm-opt}, na\"ively instructs the LLM to provide \textit{better} prompts, with only providing \emph{good} and \emph{bad} prompts.
-From the results, we also observe that our proposed guidance methodology further helps to obtain better results by obtaining $2.7\%$ improvement on average, and with $1.7\%$ improvements on the large-scale ImageNet.
-These results highlight the effectiveness of our \method , which is further strengthened by our novel guidance mechanism.
+Even our vanilla prompting method (without guidance) is on average $1.4\%$ better than LLM-OPT, while the proposed guidance scheme provides $2.7\%$ improvement on average, with $1.7\%$ improvements on the large-scale ImageNet.
+This highlights that our prompting methodology coupled with the guidance scheme is better suited to the task of prompt search.
+Our prompt consists of task-specific and long-term knowledge of the LLM's responses about what it has generated in all the previous iterations, whereas, LLM-OPT's prompt does not contain long-term dependencies.
+Furthermore, the proposed guidance scheme induces a notion of \emph{goodness} to the language generation, that is reflected in the downstream results.
+On the other hand, the prompt used by~LLM-OPT~\citep{llm-opt}, na\"ively instructs the LLM to provide \textit{better} prompts, with only providing \emph{good} and \emph{bad} prompts, without any explicit guidance, making it challenging for the LLM to bias its outputs towards preferred langugage.